John Battles: Late career

-Professional activity for Battles slowed considerably after that.
-He made his next and last appearance on Broadway in March 1961, this nearly 13 years after the close of Allegro.
-This for the short-lived 13 Daughters (28 performances), starring Don Ameche, with Battles in the supporting role of William.
+Professional activity for Battles slowed considerably after his failed bid at starting a career in British cinema.
+He made what proved to be his final appearance on Broadway in March 1961, nearly 13 years after the close of Allegro.
+This was for the short-lived 13 Daughters (28 performances), starring Don Ameche, with Battles in the supporting role of William.
 This role featured no solo turns at song and Battles is not mentioned in the show's New York Times review.

-13 Daughters is remarkable as concerns Battles only as a return to Broadway, however brief, and for the mention in his show program biography of his playing in a touring production of Auntie Mame at some point after his return from Europe and his casting in 13 Daughters.
-Battles is credited there for the role of Brian O'Bannion alongside Shirl Conway in the title role.
+13 Daughters is parenthetically remarkable for being Battles' ultimate appearance on Broadway, however brief, and for the notice in his program biography of his casting in a touring production of "Auntie Mame" at some point after he returned from Europe; Battles is credited there for the role of Brian O'Bannion alongside Shirl Conway in the titular role.

-Lastly, it was the death of Oscar Hammerstein that brought Battles briefly back into the Broadway limelight.
+The death of Oscar Hammerstein brought Battles briefly back into the Broadway limelight.
 He featured among a cast of several stage luminaries assembled to give tribute in song to Hammerstein at the 46th Street Theater on April 8, 1962.
-Others included Mary Martin, Helen Hayes, Alfred Drake, John Raitt, Elaine Stritch, and Hammerstein's composing partner Richard Rodgers.
+Other notables partaking included Mary Martin, Helen Hayes, Alfred Drake, John Raitt, Elaine Stritch, and Hammerstein's long-time composing partner, Richard Rodgers.

 Personal life

+Early in the run of On the Town, Battles appeared to have an intense, amorous affair with the show's composer-conductor, Leonard Bernstein.
+In letters to Bernstein dating from early February 1945, Battles wrote of his love for the budding maestro and of the lingering sensations of their sexual encounters.

-Battles married Jane Anderson.
-On January 29, 1948, The New York Times ran a short item announcing the wedding for the upcoming February 14.
-Information accompanying a publicity photo of the couple on their wedding day released by a unit of the King Features Syndicate on April 14, 1949 states that the wedding took place the day before, April 13, 1949, at Hampstead Town Hall, in London where Battles was then starring in the musical "Belinda Fair."
-Miss Anderson's profession was stated as short story writer in the immediately aforementioned New York Times article.
+Battles married Jane Anderson sometime between 1948 and 1949.
+There is conflicting information as to the actual date of Battles' wedding.
+On January 29, 1948, The New York Times ran a short item announcing the date of the Battles-Anderson wedding as February 14.
+Conversely, text accompanying a 1949 King Features Syndicate publicity photo of the couple on their wedding day gives the matrimony date as April 13 of the same year, and the wedding venue as Hampstead Town Hall, in London, where Battles was then starring in the West End musical "Belinda Fair."
+In the Times' announcement, Miss Anderson's profession was given as "short story writer."
 Miss Anderson was elsewhere noted as a former model and the daughter of evangelist and author George Wood Anderson.

-At the time of his death in Fredericksburg, Texas, Battles was survived by daughter Catherine Erhard, four grandchildren, and 10 great-grandchildren, some names are Kolten, Kody, Alexander, Jennifer, and Brooklyn.
+At the time of his death in Fredericksburg, Texas, Battles was survived by his longtime partner and noted Pilates Elder Ron Fletcher, daughter Catherine Erhard, four grandchildren, and 10 great-grandchildren.